Homemade Jalapeno Poppers (Baked)

 How do you make jalapeno poppers less spicy?

-For a mild heat remove all the seeds and membranes of your jalapeno pepper.
+For a mild heat remove all the seeds and membranes of your jalapeno pepper and discard.
+Most of the heat lives in the seeds, so removing them should help keep the poppers from being too spicy.

-Prep Filling in Advance: You Can mix the cream cheese filling together and store in the refrigerator for up to 5 days.
-When you would like to enjoy the jalapeno poppers stuff them with the cream cheese filling, top with panko mixture and bake.
+Prep Filling in Advance: You can mix the cream cheese filling together and store in the refrigerator for up to 5 days.
+This will save on prep time later!
+When you would like to enjoy the jalapeno poppers, just stuff them with the cream cheese filling, top with panko mixture and bake.

 Assemble in Advance: Stuff poppers with the cream cheese filling but skip adding the panko.
-Stir in a single layer in an airtight container or place a sheet of parchment paper between layers and refrigerator.
+Then store in a single layer in an airtight container or place a sheet of parchment paper between layers and refrigerator.

-When ready to bake prep panko mixture, top the poppers and bake according to directions.
+When you’re ready to bake, just prep the panko mixture and top the poppers.
+Bake according to directions.
 They make take a few minutes longer because they are cold when you start.

 Freezing before Baking

-This is the perfect answer when you have a lot of jalapenos from your garden.
-Prepare them as stated in the recipe, but before baking place them in a freezer safe container and freeze for up to nine months.
+This is another simple way to prep these ahead of time!
+Prepare them as stated in the recipe, but before baking place them, place in a freezer safe container and freeze for up to nine months.

 When it is time to bake them they may require a few additional minutes of bake time because they are frozen.